junxit/us-congress-bills-117/bill.md

 - **(a)** *OSTP guidance* Not later than 6 months after the date of enactment of this Act, the Director, in consultation with relevant agencies, shall provide guidance to each Federal science agency to establish policies that—
   - **(1)** apply to all—
     - **(A)** research awards granted by such agency; and
-    - **(B)** principal investigators of such research who have caregiving responsibilities, including care for a newborn or newly adopted child and care for an immediate family member who is sick or disabled; and
+    - **(B)** principal investigators of such research and their trainees, including postdoctoral researchers and graduate students, who have caregiving responsibilities, including care for a newborn or newly adopted child and care for an immediate family member who is sick or disabled; and
   - **(2)** provide—
     - **(A)** flexibility in timing for the initiation of approved research awards granted by such agency;
     - **(B)** no-cost extensions of such research awards;